 Related Reading: Can I Still Smoke Weed?
 Legal Marijuana and Child Custody

-The court considers a number of factors before ultimately making a decision on child custody.
+The court considers many factors before ultimately deciding on child custody.

 - The age of the child or children in question figures into the final ruling.